 Apart from the first-timers, many previous dog owners are also unaware of many things that can ease their problems concerning taking care of their dog.
 It is time to equip yourself with all the necessary items for your new fur kid.
+Also have a look at the costs involved here before getting a pet so you know you can afford taking care of one.
 Here, we have compiled a list of all the things – besides food – that you will need to buy for your canine.

 Yes, we know you fancy your dog’s coat very much, but If you live in a place where the weather is inappropriate for the breed you have, then an attire is a must-have.
 You will have to take the seasonal weather into account and if it is cold, consider getting your dog something to wear.
 You can always opt for a dog sweater or a dog jacket, and there are plenty of design options in the market to pick from.
 You can even order a personalized sweater to show your love for your little kid.
 Anyhow, the goal is to protect your dog from the cold weather because otherwise, your pet might get seriously ill.